Rissne: Business

 In the northwestern Rissne Skandinaviska Enskilda Banken (SEB) has a large office complex in Bankhus 90.
 The smaller office complexes Valla Park and Rissne Office Center is located closer to Rissne square.

 Demographics

 Rissne is the second largest (in terms of population) district in Sundbyberg Municipality, where Centrala Sundbyberg is the largest.

 At the end of year 2011, 7,512 inhabitants lived in Rissne, which corresponds to 19.0% of the total inhabitants living in the municipality.
-Throughout urban planning it’s expected that the population of Rissne is going to rise above 10 000 inhabitants at the year of 2025.
+Throughout urban planning it's expected that the population of Rissne is going to rise above 10 000 inhabitants at the year of 2025.
 Year 2011 was 55,3% of the population born in a foreign country (72% from Europe) and 20,6% had parents that were born in a foreign country (which means that a total of 75.3% of the population had a foreign background according to the concept used by the Swedish authorities).

+Rissne is home to a significant Uyghur community.